House from ‘Home Alone’ available to rent for one night only - NewsBreak

 - A LEGO Ideas set to recreate the ‘Home Alone’ house

 Booking for the one-night stay, scheduled for Dec.
 12, opens at 1 p.m.
 CT on Dec.
 7 for just $25.
-As part of the first-ever stay at the McCallister home, Airbnb will make a one-time donation to Chicago’s La Rabida Children’s Hospital.Home from 1991 film ‘My Girl’ hits market in Florida, becomes most popular listing at Realtor.com
+As part of the first-ever stay at the McCallister home, Airbnb will make a one-time donation to Chicago’s La Rabida Children’s Hospital.Photos: Lego unveils largest Lego Ideas set ever with 3,955-piece ‘Home Alone’ home recreation

 Comments / 0